TypeScriptPlayground/Serial/README.md

 |---------|-------------------------|---------------|
 | Windows | Windows 10 (x64)        | implemented   |
 | Linux   | Ubuntu Server 22.04 LTS | implemented   |

-## Possible/Known issues
-- What happens if you open multiple connections from the same instance.
-- Every function returns the status code although it is previously checked.
-- What happens if you async read 2 times directly after each other.
-- Linux write currently not working

 ## Examples - How to use
 To use this library you need the following flags to run it: